National Conference of Constitutional Law Scholars 2021

 Professor of Law at Stanford Law School

-Jane Schacter is a professor at Stanford Law School, known for her work in constitutional law, statutory interpretation, and sexual orientation law.
+Jane Schacter is a Professor of Law at Stanford Law School, specializing in constitutional law, statutory interpretation, and sexual orientation law.

 Jason Mazzone